-Israeli public opinion is shaped first and foremost by the mainstream media that is becoming more racist and inciting.
-The impact of this process is evident in increased public support for violent military operations, racist legislation, and discriminatory policies.
-We wish to challenge this state of affairs by producing work that exposes inequality and conveys messages that contest oppression and brings the voices and images of those who are invisible and unheard into the public discourse.
+The collective believes in the power of images to shape public attitudes and raise awareness on issues that are generally absent from public discourse, or presented in a misleading way by the media.
+Israeli public opinion is shaped first and foremost by the Israeli mainstream media that is becoming more racist and inciting against non-Jewish populations.
+The impact of this process is evident in increased public support for violent military operations, racist legislation and discriminatory policies.
+On the international level, the mainstream media often repeats the Israeli narrative, failing to expose the settler-colonial project as the main cause of violence and human rights violations in the area.
+We wish to challenge this state of affairs by producing work which supports the efforts of the oppressed in bringing their narrative into the visible public sphere.

-Our collective is based upon the belief that mutual work serves each photographer’s personal expression, and that joint projects create powerful shared statements.
+Our collective is self-organized independent structure based on the belief that mutual work serves each photographer’s personal expression, and that joint projects create powerful shared statements.
 We believe that the photos we take belong to those whose struggles are documented, and thus we share our archive with different activist groups.
-Our photos are often exhibited by local communities at events, conferences, demonstrations, and court hearings.
-Our images are frequently published in alternative and leading media as well as by human rights, development, and advocacy agencies.
+Our photos are often exhibited in public sphere, street exhibitions, independent publications and by local communities at events, conferences, demonstrations and are used in court hearings.
+Our images are frequently published in alternative and leading media and are used by human rights, development and advocacy agencies.

-In solidarity with the Palestinian people’s struggle for their inalienable rights, Activestills calls for: The end of Israel’s ongoing illegal occupation and colonization of Palestinian and Syrian territory, and the removal of the Israeli separation wall; The end of institutionalized discrimination against non-Jewish citizens of Israel, and respect for the human rights of all, regardless of ethnicity; Recognition and implementation of the rights of Palestinian refugees according to UN Resolution 194, including the right of return; Prosecution of those responsible for war crimes.
+In solidarity with the Palestinian people’s struggle for their inalienable rights, Activestills calls for: The end of Israel’s ongoing illegal occupation and colonization of Palestinian and Syrian territory; the removal of the Israeli separation wall; the end of institutionalized discrimination against non-Jewish citizens of Israel; freedom for all political prisoners; respect for the human rights of all, regardless of ethnicity; recognition and implementation of the rights of Palestinian refugees, including the right of return; and the prosecution of those responsible for war crimes.

-Members: Ahmad al-Bazz, Fiaz Abu-Rmeleh, Shiraz Grinbaum, Keren Manor, Anne Paq, Ryan Rodrick Beiler, Yotam Ronen, Tess Scheflan, Oren Ziv, Basel Yazouri.
-Contributers: Hamde Abu Rahma, Mareike Lauken, Tali Mayer, Omar Sameer, Shahaf Polakow.
+Members: Ahmad al-Bazz, Faiz Abu Rmeleh, Shiraz Grinbaum, Keren Manor, Haidi Motola, Anne Paq, Ryan Rodrick Beiler, Yotam Ronen, Tess Scheflan, Basel Yazouri, Oren Ziv, Maria Zreik.
+Contributers: Hamde Abu Rahma, Mareike Lauken, Tali Mayer, Omar Sameer, Shahaf Polakow, Ezz Zanoun.

 All rights reserved to Activestills.org